MourigalLab/PointChargeCEF/README.md

     `YMSO.addINSdata(Exp_1, Ei = 240, Temperature = 5, SpecialFWHM=[88,92, 3])`

     One should add observed energy levels as well for fitting purpose.
-This is used to creat a smooth  $\chi^2$ function for quick converngence.
-One need to input an array with length of 2J+1 (J is the total angular momentum of R$^{3+}$ ion), use 0 for uncertain levels, e.g.
+This is used to creat a smooth  χ2 function for quick converngence.
+One need to input an array with length of 2J+1 (J is the total angular momentum of rare earth ion), use 0 for uncertain levels, e.g.

     `YMSO.levels_obs=[0, 0, 69, 69, 89, 89, 114, 114] `

-2. To perform an effective point charge fit, go with function PointChargeCEF.PCfit(), one can specific what paramters to fit, Targeted $\chi^2$ for the eigenenergies, e.g.
+2. To perform an effective point charge fit, go with function PointChargeCEF.PCfit(), one can specific what paramters to fit, Targeted χ2 for the eigenenergies, e.g.

     `YMSO.PCfit(Fit_variable=['R1', 'R2', 'R3', 'FWHM'])`

-    Here, PCfit uses a spefific Search Mearthod to evaluate function PointChargeCEF.Chi2_INS(), which is defined to evaluate the least square error between calcualted and observed pattern, the $\chi^2$ is weighted by a factor of  max(1,Chi2_energy/TargetChi2energy).
+    Here, PCfit uses a spefific Search Mearthod to evaluate function PointChargeCEF.Chi2_INS(), which is defined to evaluate the least square error between calcualted and observed pattern, the χ2 is weighted by a factor of  max(1,Chi2_energy/TargetChi2energy).

     About this function:

         PointChargeCEF.PCfit( Fit_variable = 'All', SearchMethod ='Nelder-Mead', Chi2Method='linear', Bonds= None, Tolfun=1e-3, TargetChi2energy = 1.0):

         Parameters